-Hawaiian bounty hunter turned A&E reality star Duane “Dog” Chapman has become iconic for his aggressive look.
-With sun bleached skin, a peroxide dyed blonde mullet, leather vests and 90s era sunglasses, Chapman’s look is a combination of biker and beach bum that was television gold for years.
+Former Hawaiian bounty hunter turned A&E reality star Duane “Dog” Chapman was iconic for his aggressive look.
+With sun-bleached skin, a peroxide dyed blonde mullet, leather vests, and 90s era sunglasses, Chapman’s look was a combination of biker and beach bum that was television gold for years.

 Another is Domino Harvey.
 A former model and daughter of famous entertainers, Harvey formed her own presence through a shaved head and leather wares.
 Although a rarity in the field because of her gender, Harvey kept to the tough theme in a black leather jacket and jeans with a bullet belt wrapped around her shoulder.

 So what about the girly girl?
 As heard in a description of Zora, a bounty hunter featured in “Superpowers,” an episode on the podcast This American Life, a sexy appearance can also be a characteristic of bounty style.
 “I notice this Amazon of a woman with huge blond and red-streaked hair and frosty lips,” Kelly Mcevers stated in the TAL podcast, “wearing a short red tank dress and at least 50 bracelets.
 She’s six feet tall and showing a lot of leg…”